BINF-6310L-8310L-Spring25/Problem_Set_02_Distributions/README.md

 ### Question 4

-What is the probability that there are 8 or more albino mice in a litter of 10 mice?
+What is the probability that there are more than 7 albino mice in a litter of 10 mice?

 ### Question 5